 If you have any questions or concerns, please contact your surgical care practitioner, surgeon, or physiotherapist.
-Their contact details are listed on the last page of this leaflet.
+Their contact details are listed at the end of this leaflet.

-If you notice your wound area is becoming more painful, red, hot, and/or discharging pus (thick yellow discharge) you may be developing an infection.
+If you notice your wound area is becoming more painful, red, hot, and / or discharging pus (thick yellow discharge) you may be developing an infection.
 Contact your GP or your surgical team for advice as soon as possible.